Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 MP: Paco, Lev, Stu

 Got four points of phi bell at 45 deg before QP died, this was after spending first half of day troubleshooting low counts.
 Came into a warm room (20.4 deg) so hoping that did not affect our data.

+# 6/4/2024
+MP: Lev, Stu, Paco

+Attempted to gather data on the second mixed state that we could create without BCQWP, but ran into consistent QP errors.